KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Evaluation on Terminal Bench 2.0

 \textbf{Mixed-result tasks (31 of 89).} Tasks such as \texttt{write-compressor} (3/5), \texttt{crack-7z-hash} (4/5), and \texttt{feal-linear-cryptanalysis} (4/5) succeed in most trials but occasionally fail due to non-determinism in the model's reasoning or timing-sensitive environment interactions.
 Conversely, \texttt{cancel-async-tasks} (1/5) and \texttt{dna-assembly} (1/5) succeed rarely, suggesting they are at the boundary of the model's capability.

-\textbf{Leaderboard context.} KISS Sorcar does not score as high as other coding agents reported at the Terminal Bench 2.0 leaderboard, but we believe that our results are cheat-free and honest, showing reasonable improvements over the Claude Code and Cursor agents.
-Regarding low score compared to other coding agents, we wanted to note that recent analysis has found widespread cheating on popular agent benchmarks, including Terminal Bench~2.0: the top three submissions commit harness-level cheating (e.g.\ leaking verifier code or answer keys into the agent's environment), and task-level cheating (e.g.\ Googling answers, mining git history, hardcoding test outputs) affects 28+ submissions across 9 benchmarks~\citep{stein2026cheatingblog,stein2026detecting}.
+\textbf{Leaderboard context.} KISS Sorcar does not score as high as other coding agents reported at the Terminal Bench 2.0 leaderboard, but these results are notable because we did not tune our prompts or any model specifically for the Terminal Bench 2.0.
+We used the general system prompt and Claude Opus 4.6 without modification.
+Regarding the lower score compared to other coding agents, recent analysis has found widespread cheating on popular agent benchmarks, including Terminal Bench~2.0: the top three submissions commit harness-level cheating (e.g.\ leaking verifier code or answer keys into the agent's environment), and task-level cheating (e.g.\ Googling answers, mining git history, hardcoding test outputs) affects 28+ submissions across 9 benchmarks~\citep{stein2026cheatingblog,stein2026detecting}.
 Separately, we discovered, using an automated benchmark audit agent, that 45 confirmed hacking solutions across 13 widely used benchmarks exhibited process-isolation failures, answer leakage, and weak test assertions that allow perfect scores without solving a single problem~\citep{wang2026trustworthyblog}.